dhis2/dhis2-docs/src/commonmark/en/content/implementation/data-elements-and-custom-dimensions.md

 The category model has three main elements which is best described using the above example:

-1. The category option, which corresponds to “female”, “male” and “\< 5 years” and “\> 5 years”.
+1. The category options, which corresponds to “Female”, “Male” and “\< 5 years” and “\> 5 years”.
+Category options are the fine grained attributes which are related in some common way.

-2. The category, which corresponds to “gender” and “age group”.
+2. The category, which corresponds to “Gender” and “Age group”.
+Categories are used to group related category options together.

-3. The category combination, which should in the above example be named “gender and age group” and be assigned both categories mentioned above.
+3. The category combination, which is a combination of multiple categories together.
+In the example above, we might assign both the "Gender" and "Age Group" categories to a category combination called "Age/Gender".

+4. Category option combinations result from the combination of all category options within a category combination.
+In the example above, the following category option combinations would be created automatically by DHIS2: "Female/\<5 years", "Female/\>5 years", "Male/\<5 years", "Male/\>5 years"

 This category model is in fact self-standing but is in DHIS2 loosely coupled to the data element.
-Loosely coupled in this regard means that there is an association between data element and category combination, but this association may be changed at any time without loosing any data.
-It is however not recommended to change this often since it makes the database less valuable in general since it reduces the continuity of the data.
-Note that there is no hard limit on the number of category options in a category or number of categories in a category combination, however there is a natural limit to where the structure becomes messy and unwieldy.
+Loosely coupled in this regard means that there is an association between data elements and category combinations, but this association may be changed at any time without losing any data.
+It is however not recommended to change this this often because of potential incompatibility between data which has been collected using differing category combinations.
+Potential approaches to solve this problem using "category option group sets" will be discussed in another section of this document.

+Note that there is no intrisic limit on the number of category options in a category or number of categories in a category combination, however there is a natural limit to where the structure becomes messy and unwieldy.
+Very large category combinations with many options can quickly inflate to become many thousands of category option combinations which in turn can have a negative impact on performance.
+Thus

 A pair of data element and category combination can now be used to represent any level of breakdown.
 It is important to understand that